Kong/ngx_wasm_module/docs/PROXY_WASM.md

 3. When making a dispatch call, a valid IP address or hostname must be given to `dispatch_http_call`.
 This is in contrast to Envoy's implementation in which a configured cluster name must be given.
+See [HTTP Dispatches].

 4. The "queue" shared memory implementation does not implement an automatic eviction mechanism when the allocated memory slab is full: